 X-Mapper TNG (iOS application) is a helper application for X-Plane flight simulator.
 Connecting to a computer running X-Plane Desktop makes your iPhone/iPad work as a map tracker for the simulated aircraft.
 Additionally, by purchasing the upgrade, this application becomes a more useful flight-assistance device including full-equipped avionics panel, flight path display and flight controller with feedbacks.

-Compatibility with X-Plane 11: X-Mapper TNG (version 2.1.1 or later) is fully compatible with all known releases of X-Plane 11 and confirmed with the latest 11.00pb17.
-Since version 2.1.0 or prior of X-Mapper TNG had compatibility issue with some public beta releases of X-Plane 11, you should anyway update the application to the current version (Update).
-Note that there may be any unknown issues on using X-Mapper TNG with X-Plane 11 which is still in the early stage of public beta testing.
+Compatibility with X-Plane 11: X-Mapper TNG (version 2.1.1 or later) is fully compatible with all known releases of X-Plane 11 and confirmed with the latest 11.00r1.
+You should anyway update the application to the current version (Update).
+Note that “PB11 Compatible” option NO LONGER NECESSARY for the final release: Confirm it be ever OFF.

 *If you are to purchase in-App items in Japan, please refer to Terms and Conditions for In-App Purchases as well as the seller information.